dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 1. Run the simulation (*roslaunch launch/road.launch*).
 2. Run the robot controller (*neurocontroller.py*).
 3. Run the script that implements the evolutionary trainning (*evolution.py*).
 You should be able to view in real-time the behaviour of the robot in the STDR window.

+There are some issues you must address.

+* ANN topology.

+* Initialization of network weights.

+* Type of EA to implement.
+Inspyred source code and documentation contains lots of examples to begin with.

+* EA parameters settings.